 In total, a student has to spend 66 EC for two internships: a minor internship (30 EC) and a major internship (36 EC).
-Both internships have to be performed at a research laboratory or clinical research group acknowledged by the shared Examination Board of the master programmes Cardiovascular Research, Oncology and Epidemiology (ECRO). of the Master Cardiovascular Research.
-The minor internship may be any (bio)medical topic and has to be performed at one of the departments of Amsterdam UMC or Sanquin.
-The major internship must have a character that is related to the programme and should preferentially be performed outside the VU or abroad.
-Each Internship needs to be approved in advance by the Examination Board.
+Both internships have to be performed at a research laboratory or clinical research group acknowledged by the Examination board Science Masters.
+The minor internship may be any (bio)medical topic and has to be performed in Amsterdam at Amsterdam UMC, Sanquin.
+The major internship must have a character that is related to the content of the programme and can be performed outside the VU or abroad.
+Each internship needs to be approved in advance by the examiner internships.

 Make sure you carefully read the Internship Regulations!

 Students are encouraged to look for an internship at least 3 months before the start of their internship.
 For clinical internships or internships abroad a period of 6 months is advised.
 Finding an appropriate internship is part of your network skills and competencies.

 One week full-time (40 hr/week) is an equivalent of 1.5 EC.
 Therefore, the minor internship will be 20 weeks and the major internship will be 24 weeks.
 Interruptions need to be taken into account when calculating the total number of EC.

 All internships have to include the following elements:

 - Elaboration, execution and analysis of the research question

 - Written report in English